visha007/cmpt479_term_proj_repo/README.md

-# cmpt479_term_proj_repo
+# Ekstazi for Python
-This repo will contain code for our term project for CMPT479 D2 (Summer 2025)
+This repository contains the code for our CMPT 479 (Summer 2025) term project — **Ekstazi for Python**, a regression test selection tool inspired by Ekstazi for Java, adapted to work with Python projects using `pytest`.

 ## Project Structure